 What does that mean?

-Students assigned to community reporting will work on one of two beats: South LA, or USC.
+Students assigned to community reporting will work on one of two beats: South LA, or Global City.
 Their work will be seen either on Annenberg Media or Intersections South LA outlets.

 Why are we doing this?

 Community Reporting shifts are designed to help students develop reporting skills by working on developing stories and sources for both short turn-around news and longer-term projects.

 What about the other students?

 All J207/307 students not assigned to Community Reporting this semester are assigned to Live Production.
 That means they work for student editors on daily coverage for the web, radio and tv broadcasts.
 Every J207/J307 student will do one semester of Community Reporting and one semester of Live Production.

 Please give it a chance.
 If you really feel uncomfortable or uncertain after a few weeks, please talk to a News Fellow or a Faculty Advisor.